quartz-technology/sentinel/README.md

 We welcome all contributions, specially for new connectors to send notifications via new channels!

 Check out [the dedicated file](./CONTRIBUTING.md) for more.

+## TODO

+This is what's left to do to have a "production-ready" Sentinel:

+- [ ] Implement indexer service.
+- [ ] Implement Telegram notification connector.
+- [ ] Implement Slack notification connector.

+And those are the nice-to-have features in the long-run:

+- [ ] Reduce RPC calls.
+- [ ] Implement WebHook service.
+- [ ] Add more logging.

 ## Authors